GenerationBitcoin/GenerationBitcoin.github.io/_posts/2022-07-02-discussion.md

     + Merkle root - Transaction IDs hashed together into one hash
     + Better SPV solutions are being implemented, but they still have issues
         + Neutrino is one said solution
-    + Pruning - Practice in full nodes, once you verify a block you don’t have to keep it once a certain number of block havebeen mined on top of it
+    + Pruning - Practice in full nodes, once you verify a block you don’t have to keep it once a certain number of block have been mined on top of it

 #### Meeting notes written by Sybil